-Ashtons Franchise Consulting (AFC) has experience in assisting investors to acquire master franchises from international brands.
+Ashtons Franchise Consulting (AFC) has experience in assisting investors in master franchise acquisition from international brands.

 Over the years we have worked with investors to evaluate the potential of a Master Franchise Acquisition opportunity and to negotiate the terms and agreement.

-Master Franchising offers an opportunity to acquire a brand proposition that has been successful in its own market or other markets and brings with it established reputation, and all the associated collateral of an established business meaning that the Master Franchise partner (the investor) has, potentially, the tools to build a scalable business in their own country either by corporate outlet growth or by sub-franchising or by a combination of the two.
+Master Franchising offers an opportunity to acquire a brand proposition that has been successful in its own market or other markets.
+It brings with it established reputation, and all the associated collateral of an established business.
+This means that the Master Franchise partner (the investor) has, potentially, the tools to build a scalable business in their own country.
+This could be either by corporate outlet growth or by sub-franchising or by a combination of the two.

 Done well, Master Franchising can be very successful – think for example of brands such as Domino Pizza, Home Instead, Hertz car rental – to name but three.

-Yet at the same time history can show any number of failures where a brand has not successfully established into the UK despite the best intentions of the Master Franchise investor – usually because there were some fundamental problems that were not identified at the outset.
+Yet at the same time history can show any number of failures where a brand has not successfully established into the UK despite the best intentions of the Master Franchise investor.
+This is usually because there were some fundamental problems that were not identified at the outset.

 It is important, also, for the franchise brand to have a belief in the capability of the investor.